The Ten Commandments

 Story & Plot Summary: The Ten Commandments

-Quick Plot Summary: The Ten Commandments is a Drama, History film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1956, The Ten Commandments is a Drama, History film directed by Cecil B. DeMille.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Charlton Heston.

 Story Breakdown